owner financing owner financing

 Negotiable Terms: Buyers negotiate terms such as interest rates and payment schedules directly with sellers.
 This flexibility can result in more manageable monthly payments and better overall loan conditions.

-Faster Closing Process: Without waiting for bank approvals, buyers can close deals quicker.
+Faster Closing Process: Without waiting for bank approvals, buyers can close deals quickly.
 The streamlined process reduces delays, making it possible to move into the new home sooner.

 Potential for Lower Closing Costs: Owner-financed transactions typically involve fewer fees.
 Buyers can save on costs related to bank processing, loan origination, and appraisal fees.